thenorthalliance/DockerIntro/README.md

 ```
 Go to https://hub.docker.com/ and search for an image with `Node version 18` and `Alpine OS`.
 Replace #IMAGE  with the image tag of the found image.

 2. Build an image from your Dockerfile, with the name “getting-started" and tag/version: 1.0.0 .
-Open up your preferred command-line interface (powershell, cmd , bash etc) and run the docker commands.
+Open up your preferred command-line interface (powershell, cmd , bash etc), change the directory to the `app` directory and run the docker commands.
    TIPS: `docker build -t getting-started:1.0.0 .`

 Hooray, you have now built your first Docker container!